 or by using the Mender client only in Standalone deployments.

-If you built for the Mender reference device
+If you built for one of the virtual Mender reference boards (

 ../meta-mender/meta-mender-qemu/scripts/mender-qemu and log in as root without password.